clockworklabs/spacetime-docs/docs/rls/index.md

 public partial class Module
 {
     /// <summary>
-    /// A client only has access to their user's row in the `users` table.
+    /// A client can only see their user.
     /// </summary>
     [SpacetimeDB.ClientVisibilityFilter]
     public static readonly Filter USERS_FILTER = new Filter.Sql(